zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ---
-title: Associate a virtual machine scale set with uniform orchestration to a capacity reservation group.
+title: Associate a virtual machine scale set with Uniform Orchestration to a capacity reservation group.
-description: Learn how to associate a new or existing virtual machine scale with uniform orchestration set to a capacity reservation group.
+description: Learn how to associate a new or existing virtual machine scale with Uniform Orchestration set to a capacity reservation group.
 author: bdeforeest
 ms.author: bidefore
 ms.service: azure-virtual-machines